Dyneshoopuf/DentaCare/README.md

 <li> The most friendly and customizeable UI in this era you'll find! </li> <br>
 <a href= "https://www.facebook.com/groups/473984372933874/"> <u> See the software makers in Facebook </u> </a>

-dyneshoopuf - Justine Roy Olaguer rj-anne - Julliah Anne Reyes
+dyneshoopuf - Justine Roy Olaguer <br>
+rj-anne - Julliah Anne Reyes <br>